Semicolonstartingtexts/conversationhubstandards/standards.md

 Home Gesture: Tap the thumbs together two times within a second to return, making if returning for the first time, to a zone with preferences of a comfortable applications of the effects applicable of system talk and semicolon starting SMS texts as well as the level and privacy for sharing of location and the rules of and the zone can’t be interacted with other than by the zone’s intended occupying user’s self, which the zone is created for and made by, all users which aren’t the user’s self can’t be in the zone, the user notices to look up the latest version of the system stuff at semicolonstartingtexts.tumblr.com and give I consent to use the most recent revision as a system command before going elsewhere than the lobby on the server, other rules aren’t stacked on home zones and are unstacked if have been or are stacked on home zones

+Share & Accept Gestures:  An extended open palm with a description of what to share proposes sharing of system talk the user has interacted with, the palm closing user, or any of a group of palm closing users to be shared to close their palm into a fist to accept the proposed to be shared is stacked by the palm closing users if the palm closing users close their palm while the open palm user is intending to share the system talk

 Reserved System Commands